Annapurna Himalayan Trek – 10 Days

 Yes, they have all received a 45-day training from the Hotel Management and Tourism Center in Nepal.
 The guides have also received high altitude first aid training from KEEP (Kathmandu Environmental Education Project).
 Please check our Trekking Guides Profiles and Training Certificates.

 There are telephones in some villages along the trekking routes from which you can make international calls.
 All our guides are equipped with the local mobile phone.
+They carry the Nepal Telecom and Ncell Sim that has good network coverage.
 You may wish to pass the number of our guide to your family for the callback or you can make a call from the guide’s mobile and pay him directly for the international call too.

 This is a difficult thing to gauge.
 We have seen everything from USD 20 to USD 1000 per person for guides and porters.
 Tipping is not required, but a small gesture of thanks to your guides and local porters.
 The level of the tip should reflect the level of satisfaction from and personal involvement with your guide.
 However, we recommend you to spend minimum 10% of your total trip cost for tipping entire local staffs, the ratio of tipping guide and porter will be given to you at the pre-trip meeting in Kathmandu before starting the trek.